Linearly Solvable Stochastic Control Lyapunov Functions: Analysis

 \begin{proof} Polynomials of degree $d$ form a subset of polynomials of degree $d+1$.
 Thus, at a higher polynomial degree $d+1$, a previous solution at a lower polynomial degree $d$ is still a feasible solution when the coefficients for monomials with total degree $d+1$ is set to 0.
-Consequently, the optimal value $\epsilon^{d+1}$ cannot be smaller than $\epsilon^{d}$ for all $d$. \end{proof}
+Consequently, the optimal value $\epsilon^{d+1}$ cannot be larger than $\epsilon^{d}$ for all $d$. \end{proof}

 Thus, as the polynomial degree of the optimization problem is increased, the pointwise error $\epsilon$ is non-increasing.
 Therefore, one could keep increasing the degree of polynomials in order to achieve tighter bounds on $\Psi^*$, and invariably, $V^*$.
-However, $\epsilon$ is only non-increasing as the polynomial degree is increased, and a convergence of the bound $\epsilon$ to zero is not guaranteed.
+However, $\epsilon$ is only non-increasing as the polynomial degree is increased, and a convergence of the bound $\epsilon$ to zero is not guaranteed because we restrict the approximating space to SOS.
+The possible lack of convergence to zero is the trade off for an efficient algorithm.